-Circling approach minimums for both USA and ICAO criteria are based on obstruction clearance for approach maneuvering within a defined region of airspace.
-The region of airspace is determined as a function of actual airplane speed.
-This region gets larger with increasing speed, which may result in higher approach minimums depending on the terrain characteristics surrounding the airport.
-Similarly, approach minimums may decrease as speed is reduced.
-However, the use of different circling approach minimums based on actual approach speeds does not change the designated approach category of the airplane.
+For circling approaches, maximum airplane speeds are shown on the approach plate instead of airplane approach categories.
+Circling approach minimums for both FAA and ICAO criteria are based on obstruction clearance for approach maneuvering within a defined region of airspace.
+This region of airspace is determined by maximum IAS.
+This region gets larger with higher speed, which may result in higher approach minimums depending on the terrain characteristics surrounding the airport.
+Similarly, lower airspeed may result in a lower approach minimum.
+See the section titled Circling Approach later in this chapter for more information on obstruction clearance.